On Eigenvalues of Geometrically Finite Hyperbolic Manifolds with Infinite Volume: Bounding Small Eigenvalues from Below

-\begin{proof} Let $M^*$ denote the disjoint union of all components of Margulis tubes, cusps and neighborhoods of ends with infinite volume, say, $M^*=\cup _{i=1}^k T_i$.
+\begin{proof} Recall that a neighborhood of an end of infinite volume is a component of $M-\overline{C_{r}(M)}$.
+Let $M^*$ denote the disjoint union of all components of Margulis tubes, cusps, and neighborhoods of ends of infinite volume: $M^*=\cup _{i=1}^k T_i$.
 The union is finite for a geometrically finite manifold.
-For each $T_i$ which belongs to the thin component, denote by $r_i$ the radial distance function to the boundary hypersurface, i.e., $r_i (x)=$ length of a radial arc connecting $x\in T$ to $\partial T$.
-For each $T_i$ which belongs to the ends with infinite volume, $r_i (x)$ denote the distance to $\partial \widetilde{M}$, the boundary of the core.
+For simplicity of notation, for each $T_i$ which belongs to the thin part, denote by $r_i$ the radial distance function to the boundary hypersurface, i.e., $r_i (x)=$ length of a radial arc connecting $x\in T$ to $\partial T$.
+For each $T_i$ which belongs to the ends of infinite volume, let $r_i (x)$ denote the distance to $\partial \widetilde{M}$, the boundary of the core.
 In each $T_i$, we consider the shell consisting of points whose distance to $\partial T_i$ is less than or equal to $1$.
 Denote by $A$ the finite disjoint union of all such shells.
-The thick core $\widetilde{M}= (M-int(M^*)) \cup A$.
-Moreover, by reordering, we may assume that there exists $p \leq k$ such that for $i\leq p$, there exists $s_i \leq 1$ such that
+Recall that the thick core $\widetilde{M}$ is defined to be $(M-int(M^*)) \cup A$.
+Moreover, up to reordering, we may assume that there exists $p \leq k$ such that for $i\leq p$, there exist $s_i \leq 1$ such that

-and that for $i>p$, such an $s_i$ does not exist.
-Here $p$ could be zero, in which case we do not appeal to use ~\cref{lm3.2}.
-The volume element on the hypersurfaces ${r_i = s_i}$ is as in Lemma 2.3 of \cite{hamenstadt2018small} and Lemma 2.3 of \cite{hamenstadt2004small}.